algosup/2024-2025-project-4-web-fpga-team-2/Documents/Technical/technicalSpecification.md

 </details>

 ## Introduction
-The project consists of creating a webpage that simulates the behavior of an FPGA[^FPGA] and generates, from a .v and .sdf file, a blueprint of the FPGA with its components and the connections between them.
+The project consists of creating a web page that simulates the behavior of an FPGA[^FPGA] and generates, from a .v and .sdf file, a blueprint of the FPGA with its components and the connections between them.
 It is intended to be used to teach people how signals propagate inside an FPGA.

 ## Objectives

-- Simulate an FPGA and generate a blueprint of its components and their connections.
+- The teacher will access the web page, use the functionality to load a .v and .sdf file, and simulate an FPGA to generate a blueprint of its components and their connections.

-- Provide a user-friendly interface.
+- The web page will provide a user-friendly interface for the teacher to interact with.

-- Load a .v and .sdf file.

-- Download or share the blueprint as a .png file.
+- The blueprint can be downloaded or shared as a .png file

-- The teacher will access the webpage, use this functionality, and share it with students to explain how an FPGA works.
+- The teacher will access the web page, use this functionality, and share it with students to explain how an FPGA works.

-- Students will view the webpage while the teacher explains and simulates the FPGA's behavior.
+- Students will view the web page while the teacher explains and simulates the FPGA's behavior.